Skip to main content

 While other CSS frameworks (such as Bootstrap) have set blue as their primary (accent) color, a purple has been chosen for Codebase, so that blue can be used for the UI “info” color.

-Focus ring styling
+Focus state styling

 Interactive elements require a visual indicator that to lake them obvious for sighted keyboard users, who use “tabbing” to get around the webpage’s accessibility tree (a.k.a. tab index).